/ LASIK & Safety

 Infection (1 per 10,000 surgeries).
 Though infection is very rare, I advocate using preventative antibiotic eye drops, just to be safe.

 Corneal Inflammation after LASIK (a.k.a. diffuse lamellar keratitis).
 Careful follow-up care

 by the surgeon and appropriate use of anti-inflammatory eye drops can prevent this problem.

 Epithelial Ingrowth (1 per 300 to 1000 procedures).
 Epithelial cell growth under the LASIK flap is a fairly

-uncommon occurrence that can be remedied if necessary.
-Today, this problem is much less common with 5th generation All-Laser IntraLASIK™, due to its patented “manhole-shaped” inverted bevel flap edge architecture.
-Currently, the 5th generation Intralase™ is the only brand of femtosecond laser on the market with this unique feature.
+uncommon occurrence that can be removed if necessary.
+Today, this problem is much less common with All-Laser LASIK, due to its patented “manhole-shaped” inverted bevel flap edge architecture.

 Inappropriate surgery for patients that were actually not “good candidates” for various reasons

 (i.e. thin cornea, asymmetric cornea, keratoconus).
 This is why I personally meet with each prospective patient to determine if a vision correction procedure is appropriate.
 About 80% of patients are good candidates, but about 20% are better-served to just continue with glasses or contacts instead.
 We have told over 8,000 patients to NOT have a procedure… It’s our “Safety-First” approach.

 Unrealistic/unfulfilled expectations.
 Gathering as much information as possible before your procedure